Ciccolo22/R-Projects-/README.md

 ##virginiacovid.r file reflects some basic EDA on data obtained from NYT.
 Carried out this analysis in Q2 of 2020 when COVID cases/deaths rapidly increased

+##visreg_eda used to demo visreg package in r and explore visual relationships between explanatory variables and target variable.. conditional plots make it east to discern associated relationships